 For the period

 Name: Date:

 Department: Signature:

-Please complete this form (instru actions at 86.5) and submit two conjecto your chair by the

 Please complete this form (instructions at §6.5) and submit two copies to your chair by the announced deadline, enclosing two copies of your current curriculum vitae.
 (One copy of each will be forwarded to the Dean for your personnel file.)